Different Types of ESOPs

 • On exercising, employees either hold shares for long-term growth or sell them, depending on market conditions and financial goals.

-Key benefits of ESOP shares for employees and companies
+What are the benefits of ESOP shares for employees and company?

 Below are the key benefits of ESOP shares for employees and companies: